sxxfuture/filfi/README.md

 - Lenders can withdraw their liquidity at any time
 - When a brrowser defaults, the smart contract automatically liquidates the collateral and repays the Lender's assets.

+### Smart Contract
+- Smart contracts deployed on FEVM/FVM, implementing the FilFi protocol.
+- FilFi.app is web interface for smart contract.

 ### DAO